My daughter was guessing words instead of actually reading them.

 For us, the panic hit when my daughter stared at the word “eight” and froze.

-As a university professor, I’ve watched students memorize their way through tests without actually understanding anything.
+As a university professor, I have watched students memorize their way through tests without actually understanding anything.

-My second grader was also struggling with reading.
+My second grader was struggling with reading in the same way.

-She attends an international school and is learning English as a second language, so she’d built a coping mechanism: memorization.
+She attends an international school and is learning English as a second language, so she has built a coping mechanism: memorization.

 Instead of sounding words out, she was recognizing shapes.